 This morning, I went to my local bakery to buy a baguette.
 French bakeries are often pictured as very traditional shops, with a beret-wearing baker behind the Automatic device for the counting of banknotes or coins..
 In my case, the bakery has a contemporary design, good service and it sells bread, sandwiches, snacks and some pretty good cakes.
 I would definitely recommend them for their bread and pastries, but I would never have considered them a financial services provider; at least, not until this morning.

 As I walked into the store, a hipster greeted me – with two typically hipster accessories – a beard and an iPad.
 “Would you like to open an account with your baker?” he asked while showing me the app which uses fancy graphics to display all the benefits related to banking with my baker.

 For the consumer, the benefits are threefold: no need to carry This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
-See Exchange.; loyalty programme benefits and discounts; support you local business.
+See Exchange.; loyalty programme benefits and discounts; support your local business.
 The loyalty part is of course the main value proposition; the hipster sales person was offering a 10% discount for a deposit of € 50.
 A month ago, I received a letter from my bank indicating that from now on they would charge a quarterly fee for holding my From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
 Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
 Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
 The banknote, a typical representati...
 More.
-For the merchant, the benefits also come in threes: a loyalty programme; an efficient payment method that increases revenue; a communication tool.
+For the merchant, the benefits also come in threes: a loyalty programme; an efficient See Payment instrument. that increases revenue; a communication tool.